noeyiz/SwiftyToaster/README.md

 <br><br>

 ## ⚖️ LICENSE
-SwiftyToast is released under the MIT license.
+SwiftyToaster is released under the MIT license.
 See LICENSE for details.